 What are the Image Settings?

-The Image Settings of your website determine the final size that images will be saved after being uploaded to your website by your members.
-The default settings that come with your website are designed so that images will fit well in all of the areas on your website that they display, while being optimized for load speed and meeting minimum requirements for social media sharing.
+The Image Settings of your website determine the final size that images will be saved after being uploaded to your website by members.
+The default settings that come with a Brilliant Directories website are designed so that images will fit well in all of the areas of the website in which they display while being optimized for load speed and meeting minimum requirements for social media sharing.

-IMPORTANT NOTE: Unless you are doing heavy customizations to the underlying code of your website's design, there is no need to touch these settings as they will already be optimized for use on your website.
+IMPORTANT NOTE: Unless doing heavy customizations to the underlying code of your website's design, there is no need to touch these settings as they will already be optimized for use on a Brilliant Directories website.

 Access the Image Settings by navigating to ADMIN » DEVELOPERS » IMAGE SETTINGS:

 The "Ratio" refers to the Aspect Ratio of the image, which is how large the height of an image will be relative to the width of the image and vice-versa.

 For example, a 1:1 aspect ratio means it will be a square - for every 1 pixel of width, the image will have 1 pixel of height.
 As another example, the Aspect Ratio of an HD television is 16:9 (a rectangle that is wider than it is tall), meaning the image on the television will have 16 pixels of width for every 9 pixels of height.

 An "Open" aspect ratio means there is no set aspect ratio at all, meaning the image can be any shape.

 For more information about Aspect Ratios, please see the Wikipedia article on the topic.